How Do You Secure Salesforce Data? Shield Encryption, Audit Trails & Compliance Best Practices

 All Salesforce connections use TLS 1.2 or higher.
 However, ensure your integrations and custom applications also enforce modern TLS standards.
 Legacy systems may attempt weaker protocols—don't allow them.

-- Storing Social Security Numbers, Tax IDs, or account numbers
+- Social Security Numbers, Tax IDs, or account numbers

 - Healthcare data (PHI) subject to HIPAA